ashokirla/azure-pipelines-yaml/design/pipeline-resources.md

 Resources are defined at one place and can be consumed anywhere in your pipeline.
 Resources provide you the full traceablity of the services consumed in your pipeline including the branch, version, tags, associated commits and work-items.
 You can fully automate your DevOps workflow by subscribing to trigger events on your resources.

-Resources in YAML represent sources of types pipelines, repositories, containers and packages.
+Resources in YAML represent sources of types pipelines, repositories, containers and packages .

 ### Schema